Ena-Shepherd/SteamWrapper/README.md

 Asynchronous operations are now handled inside the library <br/>
 > Default timeout for operations is 4 minutes

-## Compiling
+## Build and add to your app
-- You will need `steamapi_64` added to your project
+- Refer to `build.sh` if you don't know CMake
-- link against `libeasysteam.a` and `steamapi_64`, either .dll or .lib
+- Link against `steam_wrapper` and `steamapi_64`, either .dll, .lib or .a
 - Done !

  ## Special Thanks
 <a href="https://github.com/vittorioromeo">Vittorio Romeo</a> for the base code from which i built the API. <br/>
-Go check his game <a href="https://github.com/vittorioromeo">OpenHexagon</a> on Steam, it's great, and it allowed me to run the tests for easySteam
+Go check his game <a href="https://github.com/vittorioromeo">OpenHexagon</a> on Steam, it's great, and it allowed me to run the tests for the wrapper.